-Student A @MisterMephistophele

-@aClassmate can slack and still be certain his government will spoon feed him with a diamond encrusted, golden spoon #BSE17
+Student A @Rather\Be\Sleeping @myClassmate can slack and still be certain his government will spoon feed him with a diamond encrusted, golden spoon #BSE18

-Respectful
+This led me to have a conversation with that tweet's author about Carnegie Mellon's community standards.
+So avoid the need for such conversations by being respectful, like this:

-Student B @SuperStar I worry that Qatarization decreases the motivation of nationals to work hard and improve themselves #BSE17 This means that you need access to a Twitter account.
+Student B @SuperStar I worry that Qatarization decreases the motivation of nationals to work hard and improve themselves #BSE18

+All this means that you need access to a Twitter account.
 If you do not have one-or if you prefer not to use a personal account for this class-please do not hesitate to create a new, disposable account.
 I strongly encourage you to create a disposable account if for any reason you prefer not to share your personal account for classroom activities.
 You are not required to have an account connected to your real name or any other personal details.

-In making these decisions, please keep in mind that people outside of this class-and even outside of the Carnegie Mellon community-can see what you are saying.
+In making these decisions, please keep in mind that people outside of this class- and even outside of the Carnegie Mellon community-can see what you are saying.

 For my part, I will never reveal to anyone which student is connected to which Twitter account.
 I want you to be comfortable in having open and honest engagement with the course material.

-It is also fine if you use multiple Twitter accounts.
+Alternatively, it is also fine if you use multiple Twitter accounts for this course.
 That is, you might use your regular account to tweet about things that your Twitter followers and friends may find interesting, while also using a disposable account to tweet about things you would rather not connect to your name.
 While juggling two different accounts can be tricky, this offers you the potential of having the best of both options.

-For assessment purposes: I do require that you send me the name(s) of the account(s) you want me to track for this class and that you make sure those accounts' contents are publicly viewable.
-So even if accounts are not connected to your real names, I still know to whom that account belongs for determining out-of-class participation grades.
+I do require that you send me the name(s) of the account(s) you want me to track for this class and that you make sure the contents of your account is publicly viewable.
+So even if your account is not connected to your real name, I still know that account belongs to you and can determine your participation grade.
 Just to be clear: I will not share your account information with anyone.
-Please email me this information by Monday, August 21^{5T} at 5:00PM.
-When tweeting for this course, please always use the hashtag #BSE17.
+Please email me this information by Monday, 8 January at 5:00PM.

+When tweeting for this course, please always use the hashtag #BSE18.
 This hashtag is essential since I will not be checking your accounts' non-course-related tweets.
 Instead, I will be using an automated program to collect all tweets for me to read.
 So using that hashtag allows me to collect your course-related tweets.

-To summarize: if your tweet does not contain #BSE17, then I will never see that tweet.
+To summarize: if your tweet does not contain #BSE18, then I will almost certainly never see that tweet.

 Finally, if you have any trouble using Twitter do not hesitate to seek help from me or one of your classmates.

+The bottom line Do not forget to have fun while tweeting at least 5 times between each class using the #BSE18 hashtag.

+"I hear they're desperate for new users."